aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 ## Selection products

-For selection products, you have to pass the ID of the selection product and one ID for each variant attribute type assiged to the article, so the concrete article can be identified.
+For selection products, you have to pass the ID of the selection product and one ID for each variant attribute type assigned to the article, so the concrete article can be identified.
 If you have a shirt as selection product which includes two colors, your product structure would look like this one:

 Shirt product (product.type: select)